iPad 6 Wi-Fi Microphone Assembly Replacement

 Step 50

-- Carefully use the tip of a spudger to lift the fragile upper part of the microphone cable away from the adhesive that’s sticking it to the back case.
+- Hey, grab that spudger and gently lift the fragile top end of the microphone cable from the sticky adhesive on the rear case.

 Tools Used